St Dunstan's, Stepney: Churchyard

 The church is surrounded by a churchyard of nearly seven acres (28,000 m2).
-In 1658 William Greenhill was appointed vicar whilst retaining his position as a preacher at Stepney Meeting House.
-He held this post for about seven years, till he was ejected immediately after the Restoration in 1660.

-Shortly after this, the churchyard was enlarged to cope with the massive number of deaths during the Great Plague of London.
+Around 1665, the churchyard was enlarged to cope with the massive number of deaths during the Great Plague of London.
 In one eighteen-month period 6,583 died, with 154 being buried in one day in September 1665.

 The church has a long, traditional link with the sea and many sailors were buried here.
-It was once known as the 'Church of the High Seas'.
+It is known as the 'Church of the High Seas'.
 The graveyard is also where Roger Crab, the 17th-century hermit who lived on a diet solely of herbs, roots, leaves, grass and water, is buried.

 The churchyard closed to burials in 1854.
 Between 1885 and 1887 high ground around the church was dug away, and the Metropolitan Public Gardens Association converted it to a public garden, designed by the MPGA's landscape gardener Fanny Wilkinson.
 The MPGA bore the cost of conversion at £3,000.
 The garden was opened by the Duchess of Leeds in 1887.

 The railings, piers and gates to the churchyard are Grade II listed; the war memorial in the churchyard is also separately Grade II listed.

+The grounds include many specimens of London plane and a black mulberry tree.
+Once much more widespread, mulberry trees are a legacy of the weaving trade that was so important to the area, and are still found in many East End churchyards.

 Current activities

 The church continues to be open to visitors and worshippers from all over the world.
 There is an active congregation who help to continue the life of the church community.
-As well as the Arbour Centre (a St Dunstan's community project), there is a close connection with two schools: Stepney Greencoat Church of England Primary School and Stepney All Saints School.
+As well as the Arbour Centre (a St Dunstan's community project) and the food bank, there is a close connection with two schools: Stepney Greencoat Church of England Primary School and Stepney All Saints School.
 St Dunstan's also employs a Children and Community Worker funded by the Bishop of London's Mission Fund.